 Second, note that for CDs with terms of one year or less, interest can be paid in a single payment at maturity.
 Thus, if you open a 1-year CD today and the CD only pays interest at maturity, you won’t have any taxable interest on that CD for this year, and you shouldn’t expect to receive Form 1099-INT for this CD next January.

 Some banks allow you to specify the intervals of when interest will be paid.
 For example, if you open a CD at Ally Bank with a term of one year or less, the default will be for interest to be credited to your CD at maturity.
 Customers also have the option to change payment to be done monthly, quarterly or annually.
 If you choose these other intervals for a 1-year CD, you may have taxable interest for two tax years.

 There’s a complication when a CD has a term of over one year and the bank chooses to pay interest only at maturity.
 The last sentence of the above excerpt references the section on Original Issue Discount (OID).
 The OID section of Publication 550 defines OID as follows:

 OID is a form of interest.
 You generally include OID in your income as it accrues over the term of the debt instrument, whether or not you receive any payments from the issuer.

 More details on OID specific to CDs are provided in the next page of the OID section:

 If you buy a CD with a maturity of more than 1 year, you must include in income each year a part of the total interest due and report it in the same manner as other OID.

-So if the bank doesn't pay interest until the CD matures and the CD term is over one year, the bank should send out the form 1099-OID and the CD account holder must include this "phantom interest" or "imputed interest" in his or her income each year.
+So if the bank doesn't pay interest until the CD matures and the CD term is over one year, the bank should send out the Form 1099-OID and the CD account holder must include this "phantom interest" or "imputed interest" in his or her income each year.

+This article contains general information and should not be considered tax advice.
 If you have a question about your taxes, and what should be reported on them, it is a good idea to consult a tax professional who can help you navigate the rules.